Matthew Shipp: Career

-He was initially most active in free jazz but has since branched out, particularly exploring music that touches on contemporary classical, hip hop, and electronica.
-Earlier in his career Shipp was compared to some of his predecessors in the jazz piano pantheon, but has since been recognized as a complete stylistic innovator on the piano, with AllMusic referring to his "unique, instantly recognizable style", and Larry Blumenfeld in Jazziz magazine referring to Shipp as "stunning in originality" and to his album 4D as "further proof of his idiosyncratic genius".
+He was initially most active in free jazz but has since branched out, particularly exploring music that touches on contemporary classical, hip-hop, and electronica.
+Earlier in his career, Shipp was compared to some of his predecessors in the jazz piano pantheon, but has since been recognized as a complete stylistic innovator on the piano, with AllMusic referring to his "unique, instantly recognizable style", and Larry Blumenfeld in Jazziz magazine referring to Shipp as "stunning in originality" and to his album 4D as "further proof of his idiosyncratic genius".

-Shipp has also been celebrated by a wide range of artists: David Bowie has praised his work (specifically "Rocket Shipp" from the album Nu Bop), and Thurston Moore, who first saw him perform in 1990, has complimented his cross-genre appeal: "I see the same people showing up for Matthew's gigs as for Merzbow".
+Shipp has also been celebrated by a wide range of artists: David Bowie had praised his work (specifically "Rocket Shipp" from the album Nu Bop), and Thurston Moore, who first saw him perform in 1990, has complimented his cross-genre appeal: "I see the same people showing up for Matthew's gigs as for Merzbow".
 (As a member of the David S. Ware Quartet, Shipp has opened for Sonic Youth.)
-Shipp has also been noted for his association with punk-rock icon Henry Rollins, who released several of Shipp's records on his 213 imprint.
+Shipp has also been noted for his association with punk-rock icon Henry Rollins, who released several of Shipp's records on his 2.13.61 imprint.
 In 2010, Rollins wrote, "Matthew Shipp and his work have fascinated me since I first heard him many years ago.
 His originality and approach sometimes stretches the limits of what is considered Jazz music yet at the same time, describes perfectly the fierce freedom of it. ...
 Matthew is not only a brilliant Jazz pianist, he is a true artist and visionary."
-In the early 1990s Shipp also befriended Chan Marshall (aka Cat Power), then his next-door neighbor.
+In the early 1990s Shipp also befriended Chan Marshall (a.k.a.
+Cat Power), then his next-door neighbor.